ymzuiku/vanilla-navi/README.md

   // When page pop:
   (ele as any)._naviBeforePop = {
-    // If use Navi.Pop, waiting 300ms remove this element:
+    // If use navi.Pop, waiting 300ms remove this element:
     duration: 300,
-    // If use Navi.Pop, do this event:
+    // If use navi.Pop, do this event:
     event: () => {
       ele.style.opacity = "0";
       ele.style.transform = "translateY(12%)";